How to Find an RSS Feed

-Many uninformed sources have alleged that RSS feeds and the RSS technology are dying.
+Many uninformed sources have alleged that RSS feeds and RSS technology are dying.

-They could not be further from the truth.
+They can't be farther from the truth.
 We see more and more people coming our way to use RSS feeds for a multitude of uses.
 Have a look at some of the ideas (we are adding more over time) in our How To & Tutorials section.

 WP RSS Aggregator is the most powerful tool out there to use RSS feeds with your WordPress site.